Understanding the Elements of a Legally Binding Contract

 Writing and Formality

-While oral contracts can be legally binding, some contracts must be in writing to be enforceable.
-Certain agreements, such as those involving real estate or contracts that cannot be completed within one year, must be in writing to be valid.
+While oral contracts can be legally binding in some situations, written contracts are often preferred because they provide a tangible record of the agreement.
+Certain types of contracts, such as those involving the sale of real estate or agreements that cannot be completed within one year, must be in writing to be enforceable.
+A written contract offers protection by clearly outlining the terms, making it easier to resolve disputes if they arise.

 Share now!